-The display (zone 4), among other things, displays messages relating to the operation of the generating set.
-The messages are as follows:
+The graphic zone (zone 4) is used to display messages relating to the generating set's operation.
+These messages are as follows:

-Initialisation of TELYS
+Initialisation of the TELYS

-Screen no. Screen Data displayed G 1 Initialisation of TELYS when the power is switched on and/or when loading a configuration G 2 SERIAL No.: 08030010000 SOFTWARE: 6.1.0 NOMINAL VOLTAGE: 400V FREQUENCY: 50Hz NOMINAL KW: 320kW EARTH SYSTEM: TNS Generating set serial no. Software version of TELYS Alternator Nominal Voltage Alternator Nominal Frequency Nominal Active Output Neutral Point Bar graph indicating the display delay of the screen
+Screen No. Screen Data displayed G 1 Initialisation of the TELYS when switching on and/or when loading a configuration G 2 SERIAL No.: 08030010000 SOFTWARE: 6.1.0 NOMINAL VOLTAGE: 400V FREQUENCY: 50Hz NOMINAL KW: 320kW EARTH SYSTEM: TNS Generating set serial number TELYS software version Alternator nominal voltage Alternator nominal frequency Nominal active power Neutral speed Bar graph indicating the screen display time